Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-Portable air compressors work much in same way as any air compressor, however the power source to run the compressor tends to vary.
+Portable air compressors work much in the same way as an air compressor, however, the power source to run the compressor tends to vary.
 Many portable air compressors are still powered by mains electricity, but some are also powered by gasoline or diesel to make them truly “mobile” without the need for a source of electricity – they bring their own!

 - Engine End

 - Air End

 The engine end, as you may have guessed is made up of a gasoline or diesel-powered engine which provides the rotary power required to rotate the compressor pump via belts or pulleys.

 The air end, as you may now appreciate is the end that has the rotary power applied to it in order to generate compression which serves to fill your air tank with compressed air.

 Here’s a great video talking you through the basics of a Gasoline Powered Air Compressor